-GOAL OBJECTIVES GOAL #2: CREATE SAFE CONNECTIONS Create safer connections between the Nehalem Bay communities for people walking, biking, or using other non-auto modes and identify strategies to reduce crashes for all users when traveling on U.S. 101.
+GOAL OB JECTIVES 1.
 Identify key non-motorized routes between the Nehalem Bay communities and prioritize pedestrian and bicycle facilities on these routes.
+GOAL #2: CREATE SAFE Connections 2.
 Connect businesses and recreational destinations with neighborhoods by enhancing pedestrian and bicycle crossings on U.S. 101.
-Improve areas with higher crash risk by improving the visibility of transportation users in constrained areas, such as on hills and blind curves.
-Address known safety issues at locations with fatal or severe injury crashes, crashes involving a bicyclist or pedestrian, and vehicles entering and exiting U.S. 101.
-Collaborate with the Oregon Department of Transportation (ODOT) to implement engineering and traffic calming strategies on U.S. 101, where appropriate, to reduce vehicle speeds.
-GOAL #3: PLAN FOR THE FUTURE Collaborate with ODOT and Tillamook County to create a transportation system that is resilient to extreme weather events, able to safely accommodate evacuation and recovery efforts, and consistent with the goals and objectives of each City, Tillamook County, and the state.
+Create safer connections between the Nehalem Bay communities for 3.
+Improve areas with higher crash risk by improving the visibility of transportation users in constrained areas, such as on hills and blind curves. people walking, biking, or using other non-auto modes and identify strategies to reduce crashes for all users when traveling on U.S. 101.
+4. Address known safety issues at locations with fatal or severe injury crashes, crashes involving a bicyclist or pedestrian, and vehicles entering and exiting U.S. 101.
+5. Collaborate with the Oregon Department of Transportation (ODOT) to implement engineering and traffic calming strategies on U.S. 101, where appropriate, to reduce vehicle speeds.
+GOAL #3: PLAN FOR THE (+) FUTURE 1.
 Maintain local infrastructure so that facilities can withstand extreme weather events and aid in evacuation efforts.
-Improve traffic circulation and access for fire and emergency vehicles.
-Collaborate with ODOT to develop and implement improvements to U.S. 101 that fit the land use context and are consistent with ODOT's Highway Design Manual (HDM) and other local and regional planning efforts.
+Collaborate with ODOT and Tillamook County to create a transportation system that is 2.
+Improve traffic circulation and access for fire and emergency vehicles. resilient to extreme weather events, able to safely accommodate evacuation and recovery efforts, and consistent with the goals and objectives of each City, Tillamook County, and the state.
+3. Collaborate with ODOT to develop and implement improvements to U.S. 101 that fit the land use context and are consistent with ODOT's Highway Design Manual (HDM) and other local and regional planning efforts.